 Children are constantly told it’s an honorable course of action to own up and take responsibility for their actions and learn from them, but it’s a maxim never practiced by adults or countries.

 In 1972 at the 139th meeting of the American Association for the Advancement of Science, Edward Lorenz posed a question key in Chaos Theory: “Does the flap of a butterfly’s wings in Brazil set off a tornado in Texas?”
 Lorenz discovered when observing that runs of his weather model with initial condition data that was rounded in a seemingly inconsequential manner, would fail to reproduce the results of runs with the unrounded initial condition data.
 The butterfly effect shows the sensitive dependence on initial conditions—where a small change in one state can result in large differences in a later state.

 The Covid-19 outbreak in China began with the seemingly small actions of a few, and resulted in a lock-down across the globe affecting education, business, travel, the economy, and our entire lifestyle.

 “Everything in nature is a cause from which flows some effect,” according to the philosopher Baruch Spinoza.

 Ozzy Osbourne aside, Americans don’t consume bats.
 Western countries have basic animal protection laws for a reason.
-Fact: The Covid-19 pandemic exists because of the combination of the consumption of meat, specifically, the wild animal trade, and lack of animal protection laws in China.
+The Covid-19 pandemic exists because of the combination of the consumption of meat, specifically, the wild animal trade, and lack of animal protection laws in China.

 There are currently no nationwide laws in China that explicitly prohibit the mistreatment of animals.